 8) Realize the pressure is on God, not on you At the end of the day this is either God’s stuff or it isn’t.
 If am not planning to take the credit (and I am not) then I have to let God carry the pressure.

--Rev. Shane L. Bishop a Distinguished Evangelist of the United Methodist Church, is the Senior Pastor of Christ Church in Fairview Heights, Illinois.
+-Rev. Shane L. Bishop a Distinguished Evangelist of the United Methodist Church, has been the Senior Pastor of Christ Church in Fairview Heights, Illinois since 1997.

 One thought on “You Can’t Avoid Leadership Stress (so manage it)”